na-na-hi/renget/archive/characterprovider.md

 ##Info Section
 `Use the Quick Start above to skip this section`

+##### Author's Comment
+I do not pretend to be a professional nor try to convince you my prompts are superior.
+You can see some strange things in earlier prompts - these were experiments, and me learning about LLMs with you.

 ##### Disclaimer
 • **This is Purely Role-Play.** It does not endorse, incite, or promote any illegal, questionable, harmful, unethical activities or hate towards any ethnic groups, nationalities, minorities, etc. All scenarios and "jailbreaks" are intended solely for entertainment purposes.
 • **Legal Access.** If you wish to interact with a particular LLM, please ensure you gain access legally.
 Breaching the Terms of Use could result in an account suspension by the key provider [Anthropic/OpenAI].